 Why this is the best recipe?

 Flavorful.
-It's so aromatic that you can obviously expect from restaurant-style Chinese food
+It's so aromatic that you can expect from restaurant-style Chinese food.

 Quick.
-Does do not involve a lengthy process or long hours of preparation.
-When all the ingredients are kept ready, this delicious sauce is made in 5 minutes.
+Does not involve a lengthy process or long hours of preparation.
+This delicious sauce is made in 5 minutes when all the ingredients are ready.

 Minimal ingredients.
-Made with simple ingredients, if you have a basic Chinese pantry already in your kitchen, this recipe is like a breeze.
+Made with simple ingredients, if you already have a bare Chinese pantry in your kitchen, this recipe is like a breeze.

 Party friendly.
-Since this Asian Zing sauce involves minimal processing and minimal cooking, makes this an excellent party-friendly recipe.
-Additionally, this comforting add on can be made ahead of time to reduce last-minute stress.
+Since this Asian Zing sauce involves minimal processing and minimal cooking, this is an excellent party-friendly recipe.
+Additionally, this comforting add-on can be made ahead of time to reduce last-minute stress.

 Other sauce recipes